greenelab/deep-review/sections/04_study.md

 skipping subsets of exons or including parts of introns, creating enormous spatiotemporal flexibility to generate multiple distinct proteins from a single gene.
-This remarkable complexity can lend itself to defects that underlie many diseases [@tag:Scotti2016_missplicing].
-For instance, in Becker muscular dystrophy, a point mutation in dystrophin creates an exon splice silencer that induces skipping of exon 31.
+This remarkable complexity can lend itself to defects that underlie many diseases.
+For instance, splicing mutations in the lamin A (*LMNA*) gene can lead to specific variants of dilated cardiomyopathy and limb girdle muscular dystrophy [@tag:Scotti2016_missplicing].
 A recent study found that quantitative trait loci that affect splicing in lymphoblastoid cell lines are enriched within risk loci for schizophrenia, multiple sclerosis, and other immune diseases, implicating mis-splicing as a more widespread feature of human pathologies than previously thought [@tag:Li2016_variation].
+Therapeutic strategies that aim to modulate splicing are also currently being considered for disorders such as Duchenne muscular dystrophy and spinal muscular atrophy [@tag:Scotti2016_missplicing].

 Sequencing studies routinely return thousands of unannotated variants, but which cause functional changes in splicing and how are those changes manifested?